Apprehended Violence Orders Lawyers – Parramatta, Blacktown and Sydney

 Why choose AC Law Group’s criminal lawyers?

-We are a firm that specialises in criminal law, including Apprehended Violence Orders, and we do not employ junior solicitors who are inexperienced in such matters.
+We are a firm that specialises in criminal law, including Apprehended Violence Orders.
 We appear in applications for Apprehended Violence Orders on a daily basis in courts and understand the law in relation to them and how to present your evidence and refute the evidence against you.

-Contact our criminal law offices in Sydney, Parramatta, Blacktown and Redfern to discuss your prospects of applying for or defending an apprehended violence order.
+Contact our criminal law offices in Sydney, Parramatta, and Blacktown to talk to a lawyer and discuss your apprehended violence order.